 AA: How do you think art education was then?
 What kind of change we urgently need?

 Bose: Our educational system was established by the British and mentioned Bauhaus principles.
 However, nobody taught us Bauhaus and our theory was weak.
 While we read and grasped from Herbert Read and Immanuel Kant, nobody taught us about contemporary philosophers.
 The traditional way of looking at art needs to be replaced by contemporary art learning.
 For JJ, we did have a few meetings to change the curriculum, 18 years ago, but nothing was implemented.
 We need to have varied scholarship programs and not just the basic cash, which I used to receive during my formative years.
 A century-old educational pattern still rules one of the oldest institutes of art in India.
 JJ was known as an abstract school with teachers and artists like Shankar Palshikar, Vasudeo Gaitonde, and Prabhakar Kolte.
-And, JJ has produced skilled artists, too.
+And skilled artists, too.
 But this could make it more difficult.
 However, artists who have ventured out have absorbed new things.
 Sudarshan Shetty, Atul Dodiya, among many others are a few examples to look at.

 Besides, no one practised narratives in JJ.
 It was not looked at with appreciation.
 We begin to unlearn after we learn.
 I had already practised portraiture before joining JJ, and so I was more interested in developing intellectual and social consciousness and depicting political awareness.
 I believe this is where Baroda school plays a significant role.
 I do not believe in the romantic notion or studio painter idea.
 You build your practice through collective experiences.
 Meeting artists and living with them provides the essential trigger for the learning of art.
 I had spent a lot of time with modern and contemporary artists.
 Before FN Souza passed away, I was fortunate to spend a good time with him.
 Students should watch films, enjoy music, and theatre to absorb and inculcate varied art forms.